westerndigitalcorporation/riscv-fw-infrastructure/README.md

 - Standard packages that are required can be installed by the following command:

       $ sudo apt-get install scons libftdi1-2 libmpfr4
+    NOTE: If libmpfr4 can not be installed, in cases of newer versions '6', on the host machine, you can create a symbolic link to libmpfr.so.6

+      $ sudo ln -s /usr/lib/x86_64-linux-gnu/libmpfr.so.6 /usr/lib/x86_64-linux-gnu/libmpfr.so.4
 - Download and install Java SE Runtime Environment

 ### Building for source